guillermooo/sublime-undocs/source/extensibility/completions.rst

 exactly.
 For the rest of the completions sources, a fuzzy match is performed.
 Also, snippets will always lose against a fuzzy match.
 Note that this is only relevant if the completion is going to be inserted automatically.
-When the autocomplete list is shown, snippets will be listed along the other items, even if the prefix only partially matches the snippets' tab triggers.
+When the completions list is shown, snippets will be listed along the other items, even if the prefix only partially matches the snippets' tab triggers.

 How to Use Completions